nettrades/nettrades-platform/README.md

 ```

+See the Accessing Your Platform section below to login.

+For security, on a server the scripts block the default SSH port 22 and allow SSH access over port 2222

+So you may need to run:
+ssh-keygen -R ServerIPaddress

+to remove an old key if you have issues and then run:

+ssh -p 2222 root@ServerIPaddress
+to get a new key and reconnect

 On a windows machine in WSL install dos2unix if not already installed
 This can convert all the files in the repository to have Linux line endings (\n)